 Tuesday afternoon we broke news that the U.S. Customs and Border Protection selected three Glock 9mm pistols as its new standard duty pistol, replacing the .40 S&W HK P2000.
 Amongst the three Glocks selected were the Glock 19, Glock 26 and mysterious Glock 47.
 Yes, you’re reading that correctly: the G47.

 We double-checked to make sure we hadn’t missed a Glock release in recent months.
 We didn’t.
 Turns out Glock developed the G47 specifically for the CBP contract.
+The U.S. Secret Service recently announced its adoption of the Glock 47 as well.

 What We Know About the Glock 47